 The more precise your input, the more control you have.
 The vaguer it is, the more Suno improvises.

-Think of the style field as having five layers.
+Think of the Styles field as having five layers.
 You don't need all five every time, but the more you include, the more predictable your results.

 1. Genre (The Foundation)